top of page

 Failure can be used productively when governed by structure:

-• Reduce frequency when performance variability increases
+• Reduced when performance variability increases

 Most importantly, failure should never impair the next session’s quality.
 If it does, it has exceeded its budget.